tada1765/Mbed-online-compiler-program-STM32F103c8t6/README.md

 11. under "target" select "Program".
 ![program](https://trello-attachments.s3.amazonaws.com/5cee4774d8fcdd32c2d51358/5d87175e696aed11f95e01e1/562d9020c8f54c1ad122de14dc4c0313/image.png)

-12. Click "Browse" and select the downloaded bin file then click Start.
+12. Click "Browse" and select the downloaded bin file then click Start Or just download it from my github under document folder.
 ![bin](https://trello-attachments.s3.amazonaws.com/5cee4774d8fcdd32c2d51358/5d87175e696aed11f95e01e1/51c20f576ca286251f03c5263c67ea33/image.png)

 13. Now observe the response on your MCU, a LED will start blinking. the program already flash into the MCU memory, so you can disconnect the software and power off the MCU then power up again, You will see the LED blink again.